ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 field for training.
 In the example below, 1000 simulations are generated per round and then used for training.

 We also note that our workflow for both multi-round and single-round inference assumes that the dataset for the first round already exist.
-This is possible because the prior distribution in the first round is fixed, and these datasets can be reused across multiple experiments to save computational resources.
+This is possible because the prior distribution in round 0 is fixed, and these datasets can be reused across multiple experiments to save computational resources.

 For the example above and following the recommended folder structure, the `training_data_loader` will look like this: